FlexMeasures/flexmeasures/documentation/dev/introduction.rst

 which behind the curtains installs dependencies and calls ``pytest``.

-However, a test postgres database is needed to run these tests.
+However, a test database (postgres) is needed to run these tests.
 If you have postgres, here is the short version on how to add the test database:

 .. code-block:: bash